 FNAL SIST Intern

 Abstract: A tracker telescope consisting of silicon pixel and strip detectors is in place at the Fermilab Test Beam Facility in order to test new detectors for the High Luminosity and Phase II upgrades of the CMS experiment at CERN.
-The pixel telescope is to be removed, leaving only the strip telescope, which has a larger coverage area and better hit resolution.
-The goal of my project was to improve the merger code to allow the two telescopes to reconstruct the same particle track.
-Analyzing four test beam runs conducted using both the pixel and strip telescopes, I noticed that some trigger numbers were out of order with respect to the BCO.
+The pixel telescope is to be removed, leaving only the strip telescope, which has a larger coverage area and better resolution.
+The goal of my project was to improve the merger code to allow the two telescopes to reconstruct the same particle tracks.
+Analyzing four test beam runs conducted using both the pixel and strip telescopes, I noticed that some trigger numbers were out of order with respect to the Beam Crossing Number (BCO), which is used to correlate in time hits from different detectors.
 I managed to improve the efficiency computed using only strip telescope by adapting an algorithm used by collaborator Matthew Jones to calculate the Event BCO.
 However, the efficiencies computed using just the strip telescope are still lower than those computed using just the pixel telescope.
-A detailed analysis of the inefficient events points to synchronization problems between the different firmware for strip and pixel detectors as the cause of the remaining inefficiency.
+A detailed analysis of the inefficient events points to synchronization problems between the different Data Acquisition (DAQ) firmware for strip and pixel detectors as the cause of the remaining inefficiency.
 Future study of the inefficient events is needed to develop improvements to the existing firmware.

 Introduction:

-The Phase II upgrade to the LHC will greatly increase the luminosity in order to potentially observe rare events that may point to new physics.⁵ In order to handle the increase in luminosity, new detectors must be designed and tested.
+The High Luminosity LHC (HL-LHC) will greatly increase the luminosity in order to potentially observe rare events that may point to new physics.⁵ In order to handle the increase in luminosity, new detectors must be designed and tested.
 Essential to testing detector prototypes is understanding their behavior when exposed to high levels of radiation.
 In particular, long-term exposure to radiation can decrease the efficiency of silicon detectors.
-The T-992 collaboration’s mission is to test silicon pixel detector prototypes for the endcaps of the pixel tracker layer of the CMS experiment.
+The T-992 collaboration’s mission is to test silicon pixel detector prototypes for the endcaps of the pixel tracker layer of the CMS experiment for the Phase II upgrade.